Family Banking Strategy with Whole Life: An 11-Year Case Study, with John Moriarty

 We said before that Privatized Banking is like the peanut butter to your cash flow sandwich.
 It’s wedged between Stage 1 – keeping more of the money you already make – and Stage 3 – increasing your cash flow from investments.

-Privatized Banking is the how of keeping and protecting your money.
-And specially designed life insurance is the what.
+The Infinite Banking Concept is the how of keeping and protecting your money.
+And a whole life insurance policy is the what.

-The idea of Privatized Banking, and thus family banking strategies, is often shrouded in mystery.
+The idea of Infinite Banking, and thus family banks, is often shrouded in mystery.
 Mainstream financial advice makes it seem more difficult and unattainable than it is.
 Yet we know that what it boils down to is sound money principles–how you take control of the banking function yourself.

 If you consider yourself to be a disciplined person, you can implement and benefit from family banking strategies.

-While saving is the first component of a family banking strategy, Infinite Banking can be considered a system for cash flow management.
-Life insurance offers a way to take your savings and optimize it from a cash flow standpoint.
-While this concept is not new, specially designed life insurance policies became more publicized when Nelson Nash wrote Becoming Your Own Banker.
+While saving is the first component of private family banking, Infinite Banking can be considered a system for cash flow management.
+A whole life insurance policy offers a way to take your savings and optimize it from a cash flow standpoint.
+While this concept is not new, whole life insurance policies became more publicized when Nelson Nash wrote Becoming Your Own Banker.

-The benefit is that you can customize your insurance to perform in ways suited to your goals.
-Then, you can leverage the cash value of your insurance to take out loans against your policy, instead of going to the bank.
-And all the while, your cash value continues to grow, uninterrupted.
+The benefit is that you can customize whole life insurance to perform in ways suited to your goals.
+Then, you can leverage the cash value of your life insurance to take out loans against your policy, instead of going to the bank.
+And all the while, your policy cash value continues to grow, uninterrupted.

 With the right strategies, you can finance virtually anything you can imagine.
 Can you say the same for banking institutions?
 Your personal and business economies can both benefit from your ability to leverage your assets.